tgdh/tgdh-boilerplate/README.md

 # TGDH front-end boilerplate
 > Boilerplate to kickstart front-end projects

-This project is constantly in development but is in a good state to be used.
+This project is always in development but is in a good state to be used.

 ## Generator
 New projects can be started by using the Yeoman [generator](https://github.com/tgdh/generator-tgdh-boilerplate)